Géraldine Reuteler

-Géraldine Joséphine Reuteler (born 21 April 1999) is a Swiss professional footballer who plays as a midfielder for Frauen-Bundesliga club Eintracht Frankfurt and the Switzerland national team.
+Géraldine Joséphine Reuteler (born 21 April 1999) is a Swiss professional footballer who plays for Women's Super League club Arsenal and the Switzerland national team.
+She has previously played for Swiss Women's Super League club FC Luzern and German Frauen-Bundesliga club Eintracht Frankfurt.

 Club career

 Reuteler started her career in 2008 at FC Stans before moving to FC Luzern in February 2014.
-In Lucerne, after just four months, she was promoted to the first team in the summer of 2014 and made her Nationalliga A debut in a 1–0 win over FC Zürich on 30 August that year.
-She made 43 league appearances and scored 28 goals in four years before signing a two-year contract with 1.
-FFC Frankfurt on 21 March 2018.
+In Lucerne, after just four months, she was promoted to the first team in the summer of 2014 and made her Nationalliga A debut at the age of just 15 in a 1–0 win over FC Zürich on 30 August that year.
+She made 43 league appearances and scored 28 goals in four years.

+On 21 March 2018, Reuteler signed a two-year contract with 1.
+FFC Frankfurt.
 In July 2020, 1.
-FFC Frankfurt became part of the club Eintracht Frankfurt is integrated and thus forms the club's women's football department.
+FFC Frankfurt merged with the men's football club Eintracht Frankfurt and thus formed that club's women's football department.
 In early 2022, she extended her contract with Eintracht Frankfurt until June 2024.
+At the end of March 2021, Reuteler suffered a cruciate ligament rupture and missed almost a year of action.
+On 13 February 2024, Reuteler extended her contract once more by two years to remain at Frankfurt until June 2026.
+In the 2024–25 season, Reuteler scored ten league goals for the first time in the Frauen-Bundesliga and helped Eintracht to a third-place finish.
+She went on to record 53 goals and 45 assists in 183 matches across all competitions before departing from Frankfurt in the summer of 2026.

+On 8 July 2026, it was announced that Reuteler had joined Women's Super League side Arsenal.